Wendell Ford: Governor of Kentucky

+1974 Campaign for the Senate

 Ford united the state's Democratic Party, allowing them to capture a seat in the U.S. Senate in 1972 for the first time since 1956.
-The seat was vacated by the retirement of Republican John Sherman Cooper and won by Ford's campaign manager, Walter Dee Huddleston.
-Ford's friends then began lobbying him to try and unseat Kentucky's other Republican senator, one-term legislator Marlow Cook.
+The seat was vacated by the retirement of Republican John Sherman Cooper and won by Ford's campaign manager, Dee Huddleston.
+Ford's friends then began lobbying him to try and unseat Kentucky's other Republican U.S. Senate member, one-term legislator Marlow Cook.
 Ford wanted lieutenant governor Julian Carroll, who had run on an informal slate with Combs in the 1971 primary, to run for Cook's seat, but Carroll already had his eye on the governor's chair.
 Ford's allies did not have a gubernatorial candidate stronger than Carroll, and when a poll showed that Ford was the only Democrat who could defeat Cook, he agreed to run, announcing his candidacy immediately following the 1974 legislative session.

 A primary issue during the election was the construction of a dam on the Red River.
 Cook opposed the dam, but Ford supported it and allocated some of the state's budget surplus to its construction.
 In the election, Ford defeated Cook by a vote of 399,406 to 328,982, completing his revitalization of the state's Democratic party by personally ousting the last Republican from major office.
 Cook resigned his seat in December so that Ford would have a higher standing in seniority in the Senate.
 Ford resigned as governor to accept the seat, leaving the governorship to Carroll, who dropped state support for the project, killing it.

 In the wake of the rapid ascent of Ford and members of his faction to the state's major political offices, he and Carroll were investigated in a corruption probe.
 The four-year investigation began in 1977 and focused on a state insurance kickback scheme alleged to have operated during Ford's tenure.
-In June 1972, Ford had purchased insurance policies for state workers from some of his political backers without competitive bidding.
+In June 1972, Ford had purchased insurance policies for state workers from some of his political backers without procurement.
 State law did not require competitive bidding, and earlier governors had engaged in similar practices.
 Investigators believed there was an arrangement in which insurance companies getting government contracts split commissions with party officials, although Ford was suspected of allowing the practice for political benefit rather than personal financial gain.
-In 1981, prosecutors asked for indictments against Ford and Carroll on racketeering charges but a grand jury refused.
+In 1981, prosecutors asked for indictments against Ford and Carroll on racketeering charges, but a grand jury refused.
 Because grand jury proceedings are secret, what exactly occurred has never been publicly revealed.
-However, state Republicans maintained that Ford took the Fifth Amendment while on the stand, invoking his right against self-incrimination.
+However, state Republicans maintained that Ford took the Fifth Amendment to the United States Constitution while on the stand, invoking his right against self-incrimination.
 Ford refused to confirm or deny this report.
 A federal grand jury recommended that Ford be indicted in connection with the insurance scheme, but the U.S. Department of Justice did not act on this recommendation.